 Conference Keeper boasts “the most complete collection of genealogy events online!”
-This huge calendar advertises events from throughout the U.S., Canada, and sometimes other countries.
-New events are added often, so check the calendar frequently.
+This huge calendar advertises events from throughout the U.S., Canada, and other countries.
+New events are added often, so be sure to check frequently.

 The New York Genealogical and Biographical Society hosts a multitude of webinars in March and April 2020.
 CGS past president Linda Harms Okazaki is speaking this Friday, March 27 on “A Japanese American Family from 1902-1992: Finding Records to Recreate the Hirai Family Story.”